milensski/Finance-Tracker/README.md

 ## Live demo: https://expense-tracker-1133.herokuapp.com/
 ### Please note that this app is deployed with Heroku so the first time when you open it you have to wait until the server initialize in order to view it.
+ You can use Finance_Examle.xls file in repository to test the Statement page

  ## Features:
   - Logging/Sign-up